1 FAM 600

 Budget and cost distribution software: A software system that facilitates budget formulation and execution of shared administrative service costs by center (function code) and agency share using either workload statistics or a form of capitation.
 Included are selected non-post funded costs as well as post costs.
 A complete description of each application and more technical guidance are included in 6 FAH-5, International Cooperative Administrative Support Services (ICASS) Handbook.

-Disaster recovery plan: The detailed plan for restoring operations in CGFS financial service centers is rendered inoperable because of fire, natural hazard event, acts of war, or other violence.
+Disaster recovery plan: The detailed plan for restoring operations in CGFS financial service centers in the event of inoperability because of fire, natural disaster, acts of war, or other violence.

 Financial analysis and performance reports: The processes whereby financial data are transformed into meaningful information for both Department and external users responsible for making resource allocation decisions, assessing management's performance and stewardship, managing activities, or determining legal compliance.